pilotmoon/popclipweb/site/download.md

 channel="production"
 />

 **Installation:** Unzip and move the PopClip app to your Applications folder.
 See [First Launch](/guide/install#first-launch) for next steps.

 **Free Trial:** PopClip operates in free trial mode until you register a license key.
 The trial is fully functional and includes all features for 150 uses.

 ::: tip Other ways to get PopClip

-If you already bought PopClip from the <Link k="mas.storeUrl">Mac App Store</Link>, you can sign in to the store and install PopClip again for free.
+If you already bought PopClip from the <AaLink cfg="mas.storeUrl">Mac App Store</AaLink>, you can sign in to the store and install PopClip again for free.

-If you're a <Link k="setapp.referralUrl">Setapp</Link> subscriber, PopClip is included in your subscription.
+If you're a <AaLink cfg="setapp.referralUrl">Setapp</AaLink> subscriber, PopClip is included in your subscription.
 You can install PopClip from the Setapp app.

 If you use [Homebrew](https://brew.sh/), you can install PopClip with the command `brew install popclip`.

 :::

 ## Older Releases

 This list gives the last supported release for each macOS version or processor type.

 <ul>
   <li v-for="r in pinned">